sramesh137/gitops-argocd-project/README.md

   ```
 ### ✅ KIND Cluster Validation

-After creating your KIND cluster, validate it with the following commands and expected output:
+After creating the KIND cluster, validate it with the following commands and expected output:

 ```bash
 ➜  kind git:(master) kind get clusters